Jarred Kelenic Player Props: Mariners vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the third-ranked team ERA across all MLB pitching staffs (2.94).
+- The Brewers have a 2.96 team ERA that ranks third across all league pitching staffs.

-- The Brewers will send Rea (0-0) out to make his second start of the season.
+- The Brewers are sending Lauer (2-1) out to make his fourth start of the season.
+He is 2-1 with a 5.28 ERA and 15 strikeouts in 15 1/3 innings pitched.

-- In his last appearance on Friday, the right-hander tossed 5 2/3 innings against the San Diego Padres, allowing one earned run while surrendering two hits.
+- The lefty last appeared in relief on Wednesday, when he threw 2/3 innings against the Seattle Mariners while giving up hits.

+- In three games this season, the 27-year-old has an ERA of 5.28, with 8.8 strikeouts per nine innings.
+Opponents are batting .293 against him.

 © 2023 Data Skrive.
 All rights reserved.